Orvieto

 Stay tuned!
 More products will be shown here as they are added.

-The Denominazione d'Origine Controllata (DOC) is a quality designation certifying the origin and typicality of Italian wines.
-In the Umbrian region, the Orvieto denomination stands out as a symbol of ancient winemaking tradition.
+The Controlled Designation of Origin (DOC) is a quality designation that certifies the origin and uniqueness of Italian wines.
+In the Umbria region, the Orvieto denomination stands out as a symbol of the ancient winemaking tradition.

-History of the Orvieto Denomination and Its Connection with the Territory
+History of the Orvieto Denomination and its Connection to the Territory

-Orvieto boasts a long history linked to the production of fine wines since ancient Roman times.
-The hills surrounding the city of Orvieto, with their unique terroir, have contributed to the creation of distinctive wines admired worldwide.
+Orvieto boasts a long history of producing fine wines dating back to the time of Ancient Rome.
+The hills surrounding the city of Orvieto, with their unique terroir, have contributed to the creation of distinctive wines admired around the world.

 Characteristics of Orvieto Wine